Aston Martin AMB 001

 The Aston Martin AMB 001 is a sport motorcycle produced by the British manufacturer Aston Martin from 2020.
 It is Aston Martin's first motorcycle.

 Presentation

 The AMB 001, presented in November 2019, is produced in a limited series of one hundred examples in Toulouse, France by the motorcycle manufacturer Brough Superior.
 It is sold at a price of €108000, which makes it the entry-level model of the English luxury brand.

 Technical characteristics

-It uses a structure in carbon fiber and titanium, a double double wishbone fork and it is coated with a painting "Stirling Green" typical of the brand.
+It uses a structure in carbon fiber and titanium, a double wishbone fork and it is coated with a painting "Stirling Green" typical of the brand.
 The two-wheeled AMB 001 receives a V-twin of 997 cc turbocharged with a power of 180 hp.